openvswitch/ovs/Documentation/topics/dpdk/pmd.rst

     Core 8: Q3 (50%) | Q0 (10%) | Q5 (10%)

-Alternatively, ``roundrobin`` assignment can be used, where the Rxqs are assigned to PMDs in a round-robined fashion.
+Alternatively, ``roundrobin`` assignment can be used, where the Rxqs are assigned to PMDs in a round-robin fashion.
 This algorithm was used by default prior to OVS 2.9.
 For example, given the following ports and queues:

 - Port #0 Queue #0 (P0Q0)